 So there are very limited ‘open day’ opportunities to walk across the top deck during this time.
 Here’s a link to all the key facts and figures on the bridge.

 Below are some photos taken on an open day event in recent years, when you could walk over the top walkway and travel back across the river on the gondola, an aerial ferry .

 On the west bank there’s an alternative view of the bridge and the wonderful cable suspended gondola.

-With exciting new developments for a Transporter Bridge Visitor Experience Centre planned for completion in 2023, this will undoubtedly become a superb attraction for walkers on the Wales Coast Path in future years.
+With exciting new developments for a Transporter Bridge Visitor Experience Centre planned for completion in 2024, this will undoubtedly become a superb attraction for walkers on the Wales Coast Path in future years.